senseobservationsystems/SilentPush/README.md

 5. Observe how the app receives push notifications and background fetch events in different states:

-    a.
-Active in the foreground.
+    1. Active in the foreground.
-    b.
-Suspended in the background.
+    2. Suspended in the background.
-    c.
-After force-quitting it from the app switcher.
+    3. After force-quitting it from the app switcher.
-    d.
-Change the app’s permissions to receive notifications and/or perform Background App Refresh in Settings.
+    4. Change the app’s permissions to receive notifications and/or perform Background App Refresh in Settings.

 ## Sending Push Notifications